-In 1845, Tiffany & Co., the “stationery and fancy goods emporium”, produced its very first catalog highlighting their collection of luxury merchandise.
+In 1845, Tiffany & Co., the “stationery and fancy goods emporium”, produced its very first catalogue highlighting their collection of luxury merchandise.
 Charles Lewis Tiffany, one of the company’s founders, chose a light robin’s-egg blue for the cover of the publication.
 The colour turquoise was in vogue during the 19th century – made fashionable, in part, by Victorian brides who presented their bridesmaids with gifts of jewellery made with the semiprecious gemstone (example shown below).

-The icey-blue colour immediately resonated with the public, probably as a result of the colour’s positive association with blue skies and tropical oceans.
+The icy-blue colour immediately resonated with the public, probably as a result of the colour’s positive association with blue skies and tropical oceans.
 The Pantone Colour Matching System (PMS) created a custom blue for Tiffany & Co. – PMS 1837.
 The number corresponds with the year the company was founded.
-This unique shade of blue is now synonomous with Tiffany & Co., making it one of the few brands that people are able to identify through colour alone.
+This unique shade of blue is now synonymous with Tiffany & Co., making it one of the few brands that people are able to identify through colour alone.